x71c9/uranio-cli/README.md

 ### How to develop

-The first things that need to be defined in Uranio are `Atoms`.
+The first things that need to be defined in Uranio are `Atom`s.

-`Atoms` are the objects stored in the database.
+`Atom`s are the objects stored in the database.

 For example if we want to define an `Atom` with the name `product`, we need to create the directory `src/atoms/product` and the file `src/atoms/prodcut/index.ts`.